benhamill/wending-warrens/kobolds/sociology.md

 scrum of hugging and nuzzling to full orgies, sometimes with one leading into another.

+Eggs are cared for communally in a hatchery and generally by a group of trained, dedicated kobolds leading the task.
+This is in part due to the lengthy gestation period of young within the egg and the strict environmental requirements for a healthy egg, but also because birth parents nearly always reside separately.

-Children are not considered to be members of a household, but live in special child-only housing where caregivers are nearby.
-They are aware, however, of who their birth parents are and often spend time in and with their parents' households forming relationships with their parents' housemates and their lovers and friends, etc. Choosing to form or join a household is seen as a major rite of passage and generally happens near when an individual reaches physical maturity (generally between the ages of 8 and 12).
+Once hatched, children are not considered to be members of a household, but live in special child-only housing (the name of which roughly means "place where the children are watched over or protected", but "younghold" is much more pithy) where, again, trained and dedicated caregivers are nearby.
+Young kobolds are aware, however, of who their birth parents are and often spend time in and with their parents' households forming relationships with their parents' housemates and their lovers and friends, etc. Choosing to form or join a household is seen as a major rite of passage and generally happens near when an individual reaches physical maturity (generally between the ages of 8 and 12).

 It is not unheard of for a kobold to leave a household and join or form a new one with others, but it is seen as a socially significant event and so is not